As part of the Supermassive program, APHIDS offers mentorships, secondments and internships to early career artists and producers.

-Meg Wilson was mentored by Aphids Artistic Director Willoh S.Weiland.
+Meg Wilson was mentored by APHIDS Artistic Director Willoh S.Weiland.
 This included 5 mentoring sessions focused on transforming her design practice to focus on the integration of performance.
 She was supported to travel to Melbourne for the Crawl Me Blood preview presentation in the Royal Melbourne Botanical Gardens – where she assisted in developing design, lighting, set and video elements.

 Internship – Danielle Reynolds

-Danielle Reynolds worked with Aphids on parade project Howl as part of the Festival of Live Art, 2016.
+Danielle Reynolds worked with APHIDS on parade project Howl as part of the Festival of Live Art, 2016.

 Mentorship – Hannah Bronte

-Indigenous Artist Mentorship recipient Hannah Bronte was mentored by Kate Geck and supported with residency space through Footscray Community Arts Centre for her work in the 2015 Next Wave Festival.
+Indigenous Artist Mentorship recipient Hannah Bronte was mentored by Kate Geck and supported with residency space through Footscray Community Arts Centre for her work in the 2016 Next Wave Festival.

 Internship – Jasmine Proust

-For her internship with Aphids Jasmine undertook research into connections between Australia and the Caribbean for Crawl Me Blood.
+For her internship with APHIDS Jasmine undertook research into connections between Australia and the Caribbean for Crawl Me Blood.
 Research was undertaken via the Internet at Headquarters, as well as collections at the Melbourne City Library, The State Library of Victoria and at the Docklands Library during a weeklong residency.

 Internship – Rebecca McCauley